MathCancer/PhysiCell/README.md

   $$\textrm{Probability cell } i \textrm{ attacks cell } j \textrm{ in } [t,t+\Delta t] = \textrm{attack}\_{ij} \cdot \textrm{immunogenicity}\_{ji} \Delta t $$
   By setting $\textrm{immunogenicity}\_{ji} = 1$ as teh default value, we maintain compatibiltiy with prior models.
 This is a way to further modulate immunogenic and cytotoxic interactions.

-+ Migrated built-in sample projects to be compatible with the model builder GUI and the upcoming PhysiCell Studio, including:
++ Began migrating built-in sample projects to be compatible with the model builder GUI and the upcoming PhysiCell Studio, including:
   + template
   + biorobots (updates spring constant from 0.05 to 0.5)
   + heterogeneity